lagimik/PartnerCrucible/InnovationatMicrosoft.md

 ## Purpose

 A collection of resources for ideas stemming from rasearch and innovation at Microsoft.

-To contribute to this section, see [Contributer's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References